senvedat/golang-postgresql-postgis-example/README.md

 # Project Desc

-A example Docker powered boilerplate of using postgre sql and postgis with golang
+A example Docker powered boilerplate of using postgresql and postgis with golang

 ## Tech Stack